LauzHack/swiss-ai-weeks/README.md

 General Guidelines are provided by the [LauzHack rules](https://lauzhack.com/pdf/rules.pdf), though if you choose to be part of a red team, the following additional guidelines apply.

-In addition, deep fakes are a sensitive topic, and this hackathon explores both blue team (defensive) and red team (offensive) approaches.
-For red teams, special rules apply, see below. **However, the following rule applies to everyone in attendance: Consider this a private event \- do not record any deep fakes that are being created during the hackathon (if you have a particular reason why you’d want to do that, speak to the organizers first).**
+As deep fakes are a sensitive topic, and this hackathon explores both blue team (defensive) and red team (offensive) approaches, special rules apply. **The following rule applies to everyone in attendance: Consider this a private event.
+Do not record any deep fakes  created during the hackathon.
+If you have any question regarding this rule, ask the organizers first.
+This is very important as you might be liable for any harm caused by your actions.**

+The following additional rules apply to the Red team:
 ### Generation track (Red Team) Rules

-If you are participating in a red team, please consider the following rules.
 Our goal is not to limit your creativity - on the contrary, we encourage you to push the boundaries and show us what’s possible!
-However, it’s important that your well-intended work doesn’t inadvertently cause harm.
+However, it’s important that your well-intended work does not inadvertently cause harm.

-- As a principle, do not create deep fakes of real people.
+- As a principle, do not create deep fakes of real people
-- For public figures (famous people for which there is a lot of content online), you are allowed to create deep fakes _in the confinement of this event_ - but see rules below.
+- For public figures (famous people for which there is a lot of content online), you are allowed to create deep fakes _in the scope of this event_ - see additional rules below
 - Every deep fake you create must be very clearly labeled as such
-- Refrain from producing deeply offensive content.
+- Refrain from producing deeply offensive content
 - No sharing or publishing of generated content or code outside the event without review
 - If in doubt: please regularly check-in with organizers to ensure adherence to guidelines